armilleiwilliam/PriceSearcher/readme.md

 INSTALLATION INSTRUCTIONS

-With git clone copy the application from my repository on your local, then execute:
+Git clone or download the copy of the application from my repository on your local, then execute:

 - Composer install